midleman/slack-workflow-status/README.md

 # Slack Workflow Status

 This action posts workflow status notifications into your Slack channel.
 The notification includes details such as the Actor, Event, Branch, Workflow Name, Status, and Run Durations.

-**NEW** Additionally, this action supports uploading and referencing Playwright artifacts (e.g., JUnit test results and report URLs) to provide detailed context about your workflow's execution.
+<span style="background-color: yellow; padding: 2px 4px; border-radius: 3px;">NEW</span> This action now supports uploading and referencing Playwright artifacts (e.g., JUnit test results and report URLs) to provide detailed context about your workflow's execution in the comment thread of the workflow status notification.

 <img src="./docs/images/example.png" title="Slack Example">